 It has been reported that trauma or stress alter our memory and generate divergent memories.
 In response to a negative event there is always an emotional exacerbation which usually has a neutral effect on healthy individuals but may generate stress, anxiety or fear in sick people.

 These mechanisms are mediated by several neurotransmitters, such as serotonin, whose levels fluctuate in individuals suffering from depression (very low serotonin levels) or anxiety (low levels of serotonin).

-We know now that endocannabinoids are capable of activating the release and uptake of neurotransmitters in neurons.
+We know now that Cannabis and anxiety have these links.
+Endocannabinoids are capable of activating the release and uptake of neurotransmitters in neurons.
 Furthermore, the presence of cannabinoid receptors within several areas of the limbic system, especially CB1 in the amygdala and the hippocampus, has been reported, suggesting that endocannabinoids might have a role in the development of memory and learning.